 Strategic Roadmap for Dementia Research and Translation

-The Strategic Roadmap for Dementia Research and Translation outlines current and emerging priorities for dementia research in Australia.
+The Strategic Roadmap for Dementia Research and Translation (available in Downloads below) outlines the priorities for dementia research in Australia identified through the NNIDR.

 Aboriginal and Torres Strait Islander Roadmap for Dementia Research and Translation

 The Aboriginal and Torres Strait Islander Roadmap for Dementia Research and Translation (available in Downloads below) provides a framework for policy, strategy and funding to address the challenge of dementia within Aboriginal and Torres Strait Islander communities - for people currently living with dementia, their families and carers.

 Culturally and Linguistically Diverse (CALD) Dementia Research Action Plan

-The Culturally and Linguistically Diverse (CALD) Dementia Research Action Plan includes the research priorities and guiding principles identified to increase inclusion of CALD Australians in dementia research, and improve dementia health and care equity for all Australians.
+The Culturally and Linguistically Diverse (CALD) Dementia Research Action Plan includes research priorities and guiding principles identified to increase inclusion of CALD Australians in dementia research, and improve dementia health and care equity for all Australians.
 The Action Plan was developed by the NNIDR and the National Ageing Research Institute (NARI).
 For further information, please refer to the NHMRC National Institute for Dementia Research.

 Dementia research outcomes